Night Shift Rotation in Factories: Can Employers Require All Workers to Take Turns?

 When you hired these workers, did you mention to them about the rotation in the shift, or are you now awakened and want to implement and amend your rules?

-If you had beforehand informed your employees while joining itself that they are to work in rotational shifts and can prove that, you can ask the employees to obey you or initiate the standing orders as suggested by a learned contributor above.
+If you had beforehand informed your employees while joining that they are to work in rotational shifts and can prove that, you can ask the employees to obey you or initiate the standing orders as suggested by a learned contributor above.

 If, however, nothing as such was mentioned, and the person was expected to work in general shifts when hired, and now there is this change, you ought to consider the person's viewpoint.
 Any amendment needs to be addressed to the employees.
 We do not know if all will welcome this move.
-Every person might have his own personal reasons for not coming in the night shift.
+Every person might have their own personal reasons for not coming in the night shift.

 Again, this is my perception.
 More so because we always claim that employment is at free will from both sides.
 So how can we compel employees to adjust to our terms and conditions?
 Again, as I previously said, if these employees were told that they are expected to work in rotational shifts, then they should not step back.